ychoi-kr/xlsm-llm/README.md

 Excel VBA functions utilizing local LLMs.

 This repository provides a set of Excel VBA modules that integrate with local language model (LLM) servers.
-It allows you to send prompts and receive processed text (e.g., summaries) directly into Excel, complete with error handling and proper formatting.
+It allows you to send prompts and receive processed text (e.g., summaries, code generation, text correction) directly into Excel, complete with error handling and proper formatting.

 ## Features

 - **LLM**: Send a prompt to the LLM server and receive a response.
 - **LLM_SUMMARIZE**: Summarize a given text using the LLM.
+- **LLM_CODE**: Generate code based on provided requirements.
+- **LLM_LIST**: Create a list with formatted output.
+- **LLM_EDIT**: Correct and improve a given sentence for clarity, grammar, and punctuation.
 - Modularized helper functions:
   - **BuildJsonPayload**: Constructs the JSON payload for the API request.
   - **SendLLMRequest**: Sends HTTP requests with detailed error reporting.